 A vehicle's reliability can seriously affect how satisfied you'll be with a car over the years, and it can significantly influence resale value when you're ready to replace the vehicle.
 Important as it is, reliability is a difficult—and expensive—quality to evaluate, because the information has to come from vehicle owners.
 The more, the better.

 Consumer Reports provides the most available to consumers (available to subscribers).
-It's based on CR's annual surveys of our approximately 7 million magazine and website subscribers.
+It's based on CR's annual surveys of our over 8 million magazine and website subscribers.
 These surveys ask about any serious problems they've had with their vehicles in the preceding 12 months.
-They generate hundreds of thousands of responses—the 2012 survey, for instance, provided information on 1.2 million vehicles—which give us a solid foundation for our reliability Ratings.
+They generate hundreds of thousands of responses—the 2014 survey, for instance, provided information on about 1.1 million vehicles—which give us a solid foundation for our reliability Ratings.

 We provide reliability information in several forms.
 For used-car buyers we give Ratings for 17 different trouble areas over ten model years, so you can see a model's individual strengths and weaknesses.
 We also provide a Used Car Verdict for each model year that sums up its overall reliability.
 The verdicts are weighted to emphasize areas such as the engine-major, transmission-major, cooling system, and drive system, which can be more serious and expensive to repair.